logdna/logdna-agent-v2/docs/README.md

 git checkout major.minor.patch-beta.n
 ```

-To view a list of all available release versions, use you terminal to run the command `git tag -l` in the agent installation directory.
+To view a list of all available release versions, navigate in your terminal to your local working directory (where you cloned the agent source repository) and then run the command `git tag -l`.

 * [Installing on Kubernetes](KUBERNETES.md#installing)
 * [Installing on OpenShift](OPENSHIFT.md#installing)